What is UndocuFund San Francisco?

 Who makes the decisions?

-A steering committee with representatives from Chinese Progressive Association, La Colectiva, Mujeres Unidas y Activas, PODER, Jobs with Justice San Francisco and Young Workers United, in consultation with immigrant community leaders, has established the eligibility criteria, developed a streamlined application process, and put in place verification procedures, as well as guidelines for determining awards.
+A steering committee with representatives from Mujeres Unidas y Activas, PODER, Jobs with Justice San Francisco and Trabajadores Unidos/Workers United (TUWU), in consultation with immigrant community leaders, has established the eligibility criteria, developed a streamlined application process, and put in place verification procedures, as well as guidelines for determining awards.
 Upon completion of a thorough review process and final review and approval by the steering committee, funds are disbursed to families and individuals in need according to established criteria and guidelines.

 What is the best way to make a large donation?